tectonic-typesetting/tectonic/docs/src/howto/build-tectonic/index.md

 [cargo-vcpkg-dep-install]: ./cargo-vcpkg-dep-install.md

-You’ll have to set up one of two ways for the Tectonic build system to gather the appropriate information about how to compile against these dependencies:
+You’ll have to set up one of two ways for the Tectonic build system to gather the appropriate information about how to compile against the external
+dependencies:

 - **[pkg-config]**, the default system, is the appropriate choice in most cases.
   Generally all you need to do is make sure that the `pkg-config` program is